 For the bottom of my linen closet, I bought two canvas baskets to store my extra soaps, shampoos, and lotions.
 I like that I can just grab the rope handle, slide a basket out, and easily see what’s in there.

 To follow my rule of “have less stuff”, I make a point to completely use and throw away one bottle of lotion or shampoo, before opening the next.
 Otherwise, it’s easy to end up with a closet jumbled with half-used bottles, which leads to unnecessary clutter.
-These baskets hold a resonable amount of back-up supplies, and keep them easily accessible.
+These baskets hold a reasonable amount of backup supplies, and keep them easily accessible.

 Because bathrooms typically hold such a variety of health and beauty supplies, it’s really important to have a specified location for everything, to prevent your drawers and cabinets from becoming “dumping zones”.